waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
-    - **Status:** Actively testing the hypothesis that the 'fossil' is a bone-related item from the Pokémon Tower in Lavender Town.
+    - **Status:** Actively testing the hypothesis that the Hiker on Mt.
+Moon 1F will trade for my revived fossil.
-    - **Next Step:** Explore the top floor of the Pokémon Tower for relevant items or NPCs.
+    - **Next Step:** Travel to Mt.
+Moon 1F to interact with the Hiker at (6,7).

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**